silinternational/developer-portal/README.md

 ## A Note About Semantic Versioning ##
 The environment variables that this code uses are (for the purposes of semantic versioning) considered this code's public interface.
-That is how backwards-compability will be determined.
+That is how backwards-compatibility will be determined.
 If a new version of this code is released that bumps the major version number (e.g. from `1.x.y` to `2.0.0`), you will probably have to change something about what environment variables you are providing when running this Docker image.